 I don’t know exactly what I’d be doing.
 I might be a youth worker or a journalist or doing something in fashion or a teacher.
 I’ve always wanted to travel, so hopefully, I’d be doing that.
 But it’s hard to say.
 I’m not sure what I’d be doing.

-How do you hope people feel after listening to your music or going to one of your shows?
+How do you hope people feel after listening to Mallrat music or going to one of your shows?

 I hope they feel something.
 I don’t really mind what it is; hopefully something good.
 It’s easy to go to a show and not feel anything, so if they feel anything about it, that’s cool.

-Get all the fun updates on Mallrat’s Facebook page
+Get the latest updates on the Mallrat Facebook page